Sillson/firescout/README.md

-# FireScout
+# shinyR-organized

 -----

-Challenging the inherently stochastic nature of fire behavior through machine learning
+Challenging the inherently stochastic nature of -